Savory, smooth, smokey Sweet Potato Hummus! It’s super flavorful, easy to make, and perfect for snacking! Vegan, Gluten-Free, and Refined Sugar-Free

-Using just a few simple ingredients, you can make this delicious sweet potato at home and have it as a snack, a sandwich spread, a topping for your salad, or whatever else you fancy!
-I enjoy my sweet potato hummus with some warm garlic crusted pita bread — so good!
+Using just a few simple ingredients, you can make this delicious sweet potato hummus at home and have it as a snack, sandwich spread, topping for your salad, or whatever else you fancy!
+I enjoy my sweet potato hummus with some warm garlic-crusted pita bread — so good!

 Sweet Potato Hummus is like traditional hummus 2.0!

 The addition of roasted sweet potatoes gives the hummus a subtly sweet flavor and a rich savory taste!
 I like to add smoked paprika to make the flavor profile of this hummus even more complex!

 If you’re looking for an easy hummus recipe, this is it!
 Making sweet potato hummus is easy and super quick to make.
 The longest part is roasting the sweet potatoes.
 You can always roast the sweet potatoes ahead of time and store them in the fridge until you are ready to make the hummus.